AbEC-EC/AbEC/README.md

 on/off in order to test the effectiveness of each one of them independently in a given problem.
-Another characteristic is the possibility of configuring the parameters of both the optimizers (GA, PSO, DE, ES) and the characteristics of the Benchmark, which until now consists of the Moving Peak Benchmark (MPB).
+Another characteristic is the possibility of configuring the parameters of both the optimizers (GA, PSO, DE, ES) and the characteristics of the Benchmarks.

 ## Usage